-Throughout the project limits, the upper 0.25-inch of asphalt concrete pavement would be removed (dig out) along with the process of cold-planing the surface.
-Once the pavement surface is removed, it would then be replaced with a 0.25-inch layer of hot-mix asphalt concrete (overlay).
-The pavement rehabilitation would also include adding shoulder backing and asphalt concrete dikes and curbs to the newly paved surface.
+Throughout the project limits, the upper 0.25 inch of asphalt concrete pavement will be removed (the dig out) along with the process of cold-planing the surface.
+Once the pavement surface is removed, it will then be replaced with a 0.25-inch layer of hot-mix asphalt concrete (the overlay).
+The pavement rehabilitation will also include adding shoulder backing and asphalt concrete dikes and curbs to the newly paved surface.